 For transfer candidates who have earned fewer than twenty-one college-level semester credits, the quality of the high school record and course rigor is reviewed in conjunction with the college record.
 After twenty-one earned semester credits, the college grade point average and course selection are the most important factors in a decision.
 The admissions office still reviews the high school record to determine if all university-wide entrance requirements have been met.
 Students who were wait-listed or denied admission previously as high school students should be working toward completion of a minimum of twenty-one credits at the point of applying to UVM.

-The minimum grade-point average requirement for all transfer candidates is 2.8 on a four-point scale.
 Generally, a 3.0 average or above is recommended to be competitive.
 Transfer applicants are encouraged to review progression and graduation requirements for each college or school.

 College of Nursing and Health Sciences

 A limited number of seats may be available for qualified applicants interested in transferring to the College of Nursing and Health Sciences.
 Qualified applicants will be considered on a space-available basis.

 The Grossman School of Business (GSB) requires transfer candidates to have completed at least one semester of college-level calculus and one semester of college-level economics (microeconomics or macroeconomics is preferred).
 AP and CLEP credits are acceptable.
 Transfer candidates who do not meet these requirements may be considered for their second major choice outside of the Grossman School of Business and are encouraged to work with a GSB advisor to internally transfer once the pre-requisite requirements are satisfied.